phylotastic/phylotastic.github.io/docs/museum_guide_app.md

 ## Requirements analysis
 * app uses on-board camera
    * ideally, links directly to camera, not involving any intermediate steps
-* app obtains species name from image
+* app obtains species name from image in real time
    * accurately, possibly with resolution options in case of ambiguity
-* app returns information on species useful to user.
+* app returns information on single species useful to user in real time
-* app returns information on sets of species useful to user.
+* app returns information on sets of species useful to user in seconds.
 * app provides downstream methods to share or store captured information
 * app doesn't burn up your data plan
+*

+## Notes on implementation and useful resources
+* If we can find a phone-based open source ocr library -- it would be great, then we do not need to send images across network -- just text, and resolution will work faster too
+* this will work better on a tablet than a phone (larger format)
+* jsPhyloSVG tree viewer works for tablet